DimaBir/ResNetTensorRT/README.md

 Ensure you have the TensorRT library and the torch_tensorrt package installed in your environment.
 Also, for FP16 optimizations, it's recommended to have a GPU that supports half-precision arithmetic (like NVIDIA GPUs with Tensor Cores).

 ### ONNX Exporter
-ONNX Model Exporter (`ONNXExporter`) utility is incorporated within this project to enable the conversion of the native PyTorch model into the ONNX format.
+ONNX Model Exporter (`ONNXExporter`) utility is incorporated within this project to enable converting the native PyTorch model into the ONNX format.
 Using the ONNX format, inference and benchmarking can be performed with the ONNX Runtime, which offers platform-agnostic optimizations and is widely supported across numerous platforms and devices.

 #### Features
 - **Standardized Format**: ONNX provides an open-source format for AI models.
-It defines an extensible computation graph model, as well as definitions of built-in operators and standard data types.
+It defines an extensible computation graph model and definitions of built-in operators and standard data types.
-- **Interoperability**: Models in ONNX format can be used across a variety of frameworks, tools, runtimes, and compilers.
+- **Interoperability**: Models in ONNX format can be used across various frameworks, tools, runtimes, and compilers.
 - **Optimizations**: The ONNX Runtime provides performance optimizations for both cloud and edge devices.

 #### Usage